 To store baby carrots, leave them in a plastic bag and place them in the refrigerator’s crisper drawer.
 Do not wash them until they are ready to be eaten, as this will just expose them to moisture, speeding up the rotting process.

-Remember, baby carrots have been peeled and no longer have a protective barrier, so they are even more susceptible to the elements.
+Remember, peeled carrots no longer have a protective barrier, so they are even more susceptible to the elements.

 For dishes that contain cooked carrots, place them in an airtight container and place them in the refrigerator within two hours of reaching room temperature.
 Refrigerated, cooked carrots can generally be eaten within two weeks.

 There is a lot of confusion around baby carrots, which are apparently the single most popular root vegetable in the US.

 One of the misconceptions is that all baby carrots are made of big carrots on an industrial scale by peeling and cutting, then polishing to small “baby” shaped carrots.
 This is happening, but labelled properly with “baby cuts”.

 By default baby carrots are what you expect – carrots are grown only to a baby stage.

 The other, somewhat true claim is that baby carrots are treated with chlorine.
 This is true, but only with a small amount for antimicrobal purposes.
 However, baby carrots and carrots in general are nowhere near “soaked in chlorine”, as some suggest.